JLAlexabc/Time-Swing/README.md

-# Project Starter
+# About
-A starter repo for building CUNY Tech Prep projects with React, Express.js, and Sequelize.js
+CUNY Tech Prep projects with React, Express.js, and Sequelize.js

 ## Stack